We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Even though prescription drugs cannot reverse the gradual decline in breathing capacity, they can help people with COPD manage their symptoms.

 Also, getting regular flu shots can help people with COPD prevent illnesses that could cause serious complications.
 For these reasons, people with COPD need regular medical care.

-Although taking supplements for COPD can be helpful, people with this condition should speak to a doctor or other healthcare provider about all the supplements they are taking or planning to take.
+Although taking supplements for COPD can be helpful, people with this condition need to speak with a doctor or other qualified healthcare professional about all the supplements they are taking or planning to take.